leafo/magick/README.md

 * Add `sharpen`, `set_quality`, `auto_orient`, `get_colorspace`, `set_colorspace`, `level_image`, `hald_clut` for GraphicsMagick
 * Throw error if size string can not be parsed in `thumb`, handle case when source size is missing, more specs for `thumb`
 * Update test suite to GitHub actions, remove TravisCI
-  * Test suite runs for luajit beta and OpenResty's luajit fork
+  * Test suite runs for LuaJIT beta and OpenResty's LuaJIT fork
-  * Currently runs on ImageMagick 6
+  * Currently runs on ImageMagick 6, GraphicsMagick 1.3.30
   * Fix broken spec for `modulate`

 ### 1.5.0 - Tue Jun 20 13:33:41 PDT 2017